-Comments reflect those in response to Guideline A-8.
+Guidance and recommendation reflect comments in response to Guideline A-8.

 D. Pedestrian Environment

 D-1 Pedestrian Open Spaces and Entrances.
 Convenient and attractive access to the building's entry should be provided.
 To ensure comfort and security, paths and entry areas should be sufficiently lighted and entry areas should be protected from the weather.
 Opportunities for creating lively, pedestrian-oriented open space should be considered.